alejru/MOBILE/iOS/TestCases/Side Channel Data Leakage.md

 Also, you could replace the screeen data with a splas screen moving it to the background, and restoring it on the foreground.

 ### Pasteboard
+If an application is allowing sensitive data, such as credit card numbers, to be copied on the paste board, then other applications can also access this sensitive information.
 * Cycript </br>
 Install Cycript in the iDevice via Cydia
 ```